 A smart jacket and trousers – not jeans – is fine, and a long-sleeved shirt is more acceptable than short-sleeve versions.
 Shoes should be black or brown as your outfit dictates, relatively conservative in style, and worn with a pair of socks.

 A tie shows respect and marks you out as dressing for the occasion.
-Appearing at interview without a tie, plus ostentatious ‘bling', piercings etc. is always a gamble.
+Appearing at an interview without a tie, plus ostentatious ‘bling', piercings etc. is always a gamble.
 It will certainly get you noticed, but probably for the wrong reasons.

 A blouse, jacket and smart trousers, or a skirt, always works well, and shoes should be matching and comfortable.

-Smart-casual is fine, just remember high-fashion clothes will not impress the interviewers, and may prevent you getting across the personal qualities they are looking for.
+Smart-casual is fine, just remember high-fashion clothes will not impress the interviewers, and may prevent you from getting across the personal qualities they are looking for.
 You should be able to sit comfortably and move freely in any outfit you choose to wear.

 Details and accessories

 All clothes should be washed and ironed, and a clean handkerchief is a sensible option.
 For women, a spare pair of tights (if appropriate) leaves you well prepared.
 Personal hygiene is vitally important, and hair should be clean and tidy, with any jewellery definitely understated.
 Tattoos should not be on display.